Curb appeal is critical to home value.

 #1 Check the Sprinklers

-You don't want to find out during a summer drought that your old-fashioned oscillator or in-ground irrigation system can't so much as sputter.
-Do a dress rehearsal now to make sure the hoses, settings, timers, and other components are functioning properly.
+You don't want to find out during a summer drought that your old-fashioned oscillator or in-ground irrigation system is barely sputtering.
+Do a dress rehearsal now to make sure the hoses, settings, timers, and other components are working well.

 Related: The Smithsonian Gardener Gives His Tips on Lawn Maintenance